bios2/biodiversity_modelling_2025/vignettes/getting_started_madingleyr_on_HPC.md

-# 🐟 MadingleyR on Cedar – Quick Start Guide
+# MadingleyR on Alliance HPC – Quick Start Guide

-## 1. Understand the Cedar HPC environment
+## 1. Understand the HPC environment

 Before diving in, read these to understand the system you’re on: